syscoin-core/syscoincore.org/_posts/en/pages/list/2016-03-10-announcements-join.md

 lang: en
 version: 2
 ---
-Receive notification of important security announcements and releases for Bitcoin Core.
+Receive notification of important security announcements and releases for Syscoin Core.

 Subscribe to the RSS feed below.